Vacuum Coffee Makers – the most elegant, visual way to make a perfect cup of coffee.

-When one looks at one of the modern vacuum coffee makers, like the very elegant Bodum Santos, it is tempting to think that vacuum coffee making is a new technology.
+When one looks at a modern vacuum coffee maker, like the very elegant Cona coffee maker - pictured above - it is tempting to think that vacuum coffee making is a new technology.

 Not so.
 Vacuum coffee makers were being used back in the eighteenth hundreds.